astramieri/docker/commands.md

     > docker run ubuntu sleep 5      (exit after 5 seconds)

+When you run a container, it runs in the *foreground* or in **attached mode**, meaning you will be attached to the standard out of the Docker container.
+You won't be able to do anything else on this console other than view the output until this Docker container stops.

+Another option is to run the Docker container in the **detached mode**.
+This will run the Docker container in the *background* mode and you will be back to your prompt immediately.
+The container will continue to run in the backend.
+If you would like to attach back to the running container later, use the ```attach``` command.

+    > docker run <image>            (attached mode)

+    > docker run -d <image>         (detached mode)

 ## ```ps```

 This command is used to list all running containers with some basic information about them.